sztaki-geocomp/ST-DepthNet/README.md

 # ST-DepthNet
-Supplementary material to our submitted paper in the IEEE Transactions on Multimedia
+Supplementary material to our submitted paper in the IEEE Robotics and Automation Letters (RAL)